 Just because there’s a lot of uncertainty surrounding rising interest rates in the future doesn’t mean you should abandon fixed income altogether.
 A move like that can be especially risky for retirees who want a variety of potential income streams.
 Instead, take a closer look at your portfolio and slowly adjust your investments to a level of risk you’re comfortable with.

-If you don’t have time to actively manage your portfolio, but want to stay in the market, check out Essential Portfolios, a new robo-advisor offering automated portfolio recommendations that are based on your goals and investing profile.
+If you don’t have time to actively manage your portfolio, but want to stay in the market, consider using a registered investment adviser.
+Essential Portfolios, a new robo-advisor offering automated portfolio recommendations that are based on your goals and investing profile may be a choice to consider.

 Looking for more retirement information and resources?
 Visit the Retirement Planning page.